adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST support all of the endpoints described in [this section](#datatransfer).
 * If the LRS implements OAuth 1.0, the LRS MUST also support all of the OAuth endpoints described in [Section 6.4.2 OAuth Authorization Scope](#oauthscope).
+* The LRS MAY support additional endpoints not described in this specification.
+* Past, current and future versions of this specification do not and will not define endpoints with path segements starting 'extensions/'.
+LRSs supporting additional endpoints not defined in this specification SHOULD* define those endpoints with path segments starting 'extensions/'.

 <a name="errorcodes" />